Khuiratta Tehsil: Villages and community

-There are several villages and towns situated in Khuiratta which are Nidi Sohana,Ropari Village ,Kot Bhattian, Chattar, Seri'broatgalla, Khore, Karjai, Bindian, Gahyain, Plana, Dhanna, Brahi, Battal, Chirri, Sammlar, Brute, Bhayyal, Manjwal, Sehoore, Dharra, fateh pur Dehari, Bandli, Ghoara, Roshan-Abad(Andah).
+Dr Bilal is the leader of the local town committee.
+There are several villages and towns situated in Khuiratta which are Nidi Sohana, Ropari Village, Kot Bhattian, Chattar, Seri'broatgalla, Khore, Karjai, Bindian,Saidpur Palan,Pai Gahyain, Plana, Dhanna, Brahi, Battal, Chirri, Sammlar, Brute, Bhayyal, Manjwal, Dheri Sahibzadian, Bal Dheri, Sehoore, Dharra, fateh pur Dehari, Bandli, Ghoara, Roshan-Abad(Andah).

-The best scenario for visitors are Karjai Fort,Nidi Sohana, Battal Brahi Sora Peer, Planna, Kot-Bhattian, Darghoti and Kot.
+The best scenario for visitors are Karjai Fort, Nidi Sohana, Battal Brahi Sora Peer, Planna, Kot-Bhattian, Darghoti and Kot.

-Darkalla is in a valley known as Wadi e Banah.
+Khuiratta is in a valley known as Wadi e Banah.

 Smaller villages located in Khuiratta have mosques and dargahs.
-They are also home to shrines of some religious scholars like Mian Imam Baksh of Hujra near Tokahn.
-There is also a shrine of Baba Murad Ali Lashkar of Dheri Sahibzadian and Pir Haydar Shah of Dehari Bagh and Sheikh Alai Jee at Khuiratta.
-There is also a shrine of Mai Toti known as Darbar Hazrat Mai Toti Sahiba ji.
+They are also home to shrines of some religious scholars like shrine of Baba Ali Lashkar Sahib Sahib of Dheri Sahibzadian which was known first Sufi and Religious scholar of the Area, similarly Mian Imam Baksh of Hujra nera Dheari Bagh, Pir Haydar Shah of Dehari Bagh and Sheikh Alai Jee at Khuiratta.
+There is also a shrine of Mai Toti sahiba known as Darbar Hazrat Mai Toti Sahiba ji.

-There is also a shrine of baba ghoray shah badshah.
+There is also a shrine of baba ghoray shah badshah and Sain Hazori.
 There is also a Sufi dargah of Sheikh Mirza Rahman Baba.
 There is also a shrine of Meeraan Aashiq Ali Badshah.
 There is also a shrine of Sain Sadiq.

 Geography

 Khuiratta lies 29 km southeast of Kotli and 154 km from Islamabad, to the east.
 Khuiratta is approximately 7 kilometres from the Line of Control (LOC).
 It is the second largest town of District Kotli after Kotli City.
 It has an elevation of 2570 feet above sea-level.
 Khuiratta is situated on the western side of Rajouri (IHK), with Tehsile Charhoi to the west, Rajouri to the east, Noshehra (IHK) to the south, Tehsile Nakyal to the north east and Kotli to the north west.

 Khuiratta has mountainous terrain and is situated very close to the Line Of Control (LOC), only 8 km away, the temporary border between Indian-administered Kashmir and Azad Kashmir.
-It has some notable small towns and villages namely,Nidi Sohana, Dehari Baagh, Damandah, Bindian, Gurah, Gitran, Hujra, Merah, Biyal, Manjwaal, Gheyaien, Karjai, Samryali, Hill village, Kotla, Bna Hill, Broat Gala, Anderla Kotehra, Phalni, Seri, Manjwar, Bandli, Saidpur, Darkala, Bain Thalla, Sehore, Phehan, Hill Mughalan, Banni Bannah, Khore bhera, Dhaana, Roshan Abad (formerly Andha), Gohra, pathan mohrha, Barooth, Katasery, Chirri, Battal, Barie, Samlaar, Plaana, Darbar Mai Toti, taeen, Darkoti, darkoti bala, maraal, Dharaa, khore kalla chamber.
+It has some notable small towns and villages namely, Nidi Sohana, Dehari Baagh, Damandah, Bindian, Gurah, Gitran, Hujra, Merah, Biyal, Manjwaal, Gheyaien, Karjai, Samryali, Hill village, Kotla, Bna Hill, Broat Gala, Anderla Kotehra, Phalni, Seri, Manjwar, Bandli, Saidpur, Darkala, Bain Thalla, Sehore, Phehan, Hill Mughalan, Banni Bannah, Khore bhera, Dhaana, Roshan Abad (formerly Andha), Gohra, pathan mohrha, Barooth, Katasery, Chirri, Battal, Barie, Samlaar, Plaana, Darbar Mai Toti, taeen, Darkoti, darkoti bala, maraal, Dharaa, khore kalla chamber.
 Khore Rachalla, Khore Graan, Morah Bakhshiyan, Ruknabad, Sarootiyan, Gangal, Gajiyari, Bandali, Mohajar Colony, Hilla Ghair and chakranda.
 Khuiratta is connected with Kotli via through three ways firstly via Dongi secondly via battal-Dhanna Road and Thirdly via nakyal.